Minorities of Turkestan

 Azeris are mostly found in the Mazandaran Sea ports, and make up a percentage of the Turkestani Merchant Marine's personnel out of all proportion to the size of their population.

-During the Snorist era, the Azeris were not persecuted or discriminated against as much as some of the other minority groups.
+During the Snorist era however, the Azeris were not usually persecuted or discriminated against as much as some of the other minority groups as they tended to be able to speak Russian.

 The "Osman Turks" or Osmanlılar are Turkish immigrants in Turkestan.
 They are not particularly concentrated in any one area, but are instead scattered throughout the country.
 Their presence in Turkestan originates mostly in the time of the Basmaçı Revolt and Qurultaı government, when several pan-Turkists from the defunct Ottoman Empire came to Turkestan to aid in the founding of the new Turkic state.